Brain Blast: How Spending the Summer Building Machine Learning Programs Put These Students on the Leading Edge of AI Technology

 Being there was “a little bit daunting,” Isaeff says.
 “We were the only undergraduates there.”
 They credit their SRP grant with making the trip possible; through it, they were able to pay for housing, transportation, and printing posters for the Student Poster Competition.

 While they didn’t win the competition, Li says he’s grateful they got to attend at all.
 “We were just surprised we got accepted for the conference.
 That was enough for us.”
-More important, the three days at the conference gave Li and Isaeff a chance to meet others in the field, from graduate students to startup founders.
+More importantly, the three days at the conference gave Li and Isaeff a chance to meet others in the field, from graduate students to startup founders.
 It offered a glimpse of where this career path could, eventually, propel them.

 On the last day of the conference, Isaeff attended a panel of neuroscientists discussing the intersecting possibilities of neuroscience and AI.
 “They were saying they want to see more biology-inspired, brain-inspired computing, which is exactly what we were doing this summer at Saint Mary’s,” he says with a smile.